Function Words as Statistical Cues for Language Learning: Which Properties of Function Words Support Syntactic Learning?

 \subsection{Experimental Conditions}

-Inspired by previous research \citep{valian1988anchor, green1979necessity, morgan1987structural,christophe2008bootstrapping}, we generate different manipulated versions of the corpus across the three properties discussed in Section 2.
-Content words, sentence length distributions, and total dataset size are held constant across all conditions.
+Building on prior work on distributional properties of function words \citep{valian1988anchor,green1979necessity,morgan1987structural,christophe2008bootstrapping}, we generate manipulated corpus variants targeting function word properties that have been hypothesized to contribute to their status as cues for grammatical structure.
+To ensure comparability across conditions, content words and total dataset size are held constant; sentence length distributions are also matched across conditions (except \NoFunc).
+All experiments use English only (see Section~\ref{limitation} for discussion).

-\paragraph{High Frequency.} We manipulate lexical frequency by varying how token counts are distributed across function-word types, while holding the total number of function-word tokens constant (except in \NoFunc).
-Specifically, we vary the size of the function-word inventory to induce the variation in their lexical frequency: \begin{itemize}[leftmargin=1em] \itemsep{-0.3em} \item \StdFunc: The natural English inventory (116 types). \item \NoFunc: A language with all function words removed. \item \FiveFunc: A minimized inventory where all function words within a syntactic category (e.g., all determiners) are mapped to a single type (5 funciton words in total). \item \MoreFunc: An expanded inventory where each natural function word is mapped to 10 distinct pseudowords based on their forms using Wuggy \cite{keuleersWuggyMultilingualPseudoword2010a}, increasing the inventory size to $\sim$1.2k types. \end{itemize}
+\paragraph{High Lexical Frequency.} We manipulate lexical frequency by varying how token counts are distributed across function word types, while holding the total number of function word tokens constant (except in \NoFunc).
+Specifically, we vary the size of the function word inventory to induce variation in their lexical frequency: \begin{itemize}[leftmargin=1em] \itemsep{-0.3em} \item \StdFunc: The natural English inventory (116 types). \item \NoFunc: A language with all function words removed. \item \FiveFunc: A minimized inventory where all function words within a syntactic category (e.g., all determiners) are mapped to a single type (5 function word types in total). \item \MoreFunc: An expanded inventory where each natural function word is mapped to 10 distinct pseudowords based on their forms using Wuggy \cite{keuleersWuggyMultilingualPseudoword2010a}, increasing the inventory size to $\sim$1.2k types. \end{itemize}

-\paragraph{Structural Predictability.} We manipulate the statistical dependency between function words and their context: \begin{itemize}[leftmargin=1em] \itemsep{-0.3em} \item \PhraseDep: The natural baseline, where function words reliably predict specific phrase structures. \item \BigramDep: Function words are determined deterministically by the \textit{following} word (local bigram dependency) rather than by structural class.
-We first construct a one-to-one mapping between vocabulary items plus a special unknown word and function words.
-When regenerating the corpus, function words are generated conditioned on the following word. \item \RandDep: Function word location is preserved, but their identity is randomly shuffled. \end{itemize}
+\paragraph{Structural Predictability.} We manipulate the statistical dependency between function words and their context: \begin{itemize}[leftmargin=1em] \itemsep{-0.3em} \item \PhraseDep: The natural baseline, where function words reliably predict specific phrase structures. \item \BigramDep: Function words are determined by the \textit{following} word (i.e., the local bigram dependency) rather than by structural class.\footnote{We first construct a one-to-one mapping between vocabulary items plus a special unknown word and function words, keeping the number of function word types the same.
+When regenerating the corpus, function words are generated conditioned on the following word.} \item \RandDep: Function word location is preserved, but their identity is randomly shuffled. \end{itemize}

 \paragraph{Phrase-boundary Alignment.} We manipulate the structural placement of function words: \begin{itemize}[leftmargin=1em] \itemsep{-0.3em} \item \AtBound: The natural baseline, where function words appear systematically at phrase boundaries. \item \CrossBound: Function words are displaced from phrase boundaries to positions immediately adjacent to their syntactic heads.
 This minimizes dependency length but destroys boundary cues.
 This manipulation changes 55\% of the location of function words in over 99\% of the sentences in the training split. \end{itemize}